-For termination with cause, the employer can terminate employment immediately without making a severance payment.
-However, if the employer terminates employment without cause, the employer must serve a notice of termination one pay period in advance unless the employment contract states a longer notice period.
+For termination with cause, the employer can terminate employment effective immediately, without making a severance payment.
+However, if the employer terminates employment without cause, the employer must serve a notice of termination at least one pay period in advance, or as stipulated in the employment agreement, whichever is longer, but more than three months' notice need not be given.

-If the terminated employee considers the termination unfair, they may pursue the case in the labour courts and seek compensation for unfair dismissal.
-This compensation includes payments required by statute, such as severance pay.
-The amount of compensation for unfair dismissal is subject to the court's discretion, which will take into consideration various factors such as age, tenure, position, cause of termination, and so on.
+In addition, if the terminated employee considers the termination unfair, they may pursue the case in the labour courts and seek compensation for unfair dismissal.
+The court, at its discretion, can award compensation in addition to those required by statute, such as severance pay.
+The court will consider various factors such as age, tenure, position and cause of termination.